 Lower Shenandoah Valley history is preserved in books, manuscripts and archives at the Handley Regional Library, an elaborate 1908 beaux-arts structure at the corner of Braddock and Piccadilly streets; phone (540) 662-9041.

 An early landlord in the Shenandoah Valley, George Washington required each tenant to plant 4 acres of apples.
 As a result extensive orchards surround Winchester.
-From late April to early May the Shenandoah Apple Blossom Festival features dances, live music, parades and various competitions.
+For 10 days from late April to early May the Shenandoah Apple Blossom Festival features dances, live music, parades and various competitions.

 Visitor Centers Winchester-Frederick County Visitor Center 1400 S. Pleasant Valley Rd.
 Winchester, VA 22601.
 Phone:(540)542-1326 or (877)871-1326

 Self-guiding ToursThe convention and visitor bureau serves as a Civil War orientation center for the Shenandoah Valley Battlefields Foundation.
 It offers brochures detailing walking and driving tours as well as video presentations about the area.